Japan's prime minister sacks 3rd minister in a month | Law-Order

 - Japan

-Japan's Prime Minister Fumio Kishida sacked his internal affairs minister on Sunday over funding irregularities, NHK television said, in a blow to his scandal-prone Cabinet that already lost two ministers in one month.
+Japan's Prime Minister Fumio Kishida sacked his internal affairs minister on Sunday over funding irregularities, in a blow to his scandal-prone Cabinet that has already lost two ministers in one month.

 Internal Affairs Minister Minoru Terada has been under fire over several accounting and funding irregularities.
 In one, he acknowledged that one of his support groups submitted accounting records carrying a dead person's signature.